emmadema/sassy-node/README.md

 ### Extending/Inheritance

-Sometimes, our classs will be so similar, that we'll want to use most (if not all) of their existing styles.
+Sometimes, our classes will be so similar, that we'll want to use most (if not all) of their existing styles.
 With Sass, we can simply `extend` our classes by mentioning them in another class:

 ```CSS
     .message {